JoseRoca/WinFBX/docs/RichEdit/CTextRange2 Class.md

 Sets the gravity of this range.

 ```
-FUNCTION CTextRange2.SetGravity (BYVAL Value AS LONG) AS HRESULT
+FUNCTION SetGravity (BYVAL Value AS LONG) AS HRESULT
    this.SetResult(m_pTextRange2->lpvtbl->SetGravity(m_pTextRange2, Value))
    RETURN m_Result
 END FUNCTION